-The company has limited financial resources, has no source of operating cash and cash equivalents flow and has no assurance that additional funding will be available to it for further exploration and development of its projects.
-Further exploration and development of one or more of the company's properties will be dependent upon the company's ability to obtain financing through joint venturing, equity or debt financing or other means.
+The company has no source of positive operating cash flow and has no assurance that additional funding that could be needed in addition to its cash and cash equivalents on hand will be available for further exploration and project development.
+Further advanced development of one or more of the company's properties will be dependent upon the company's ability to obtain financing through joint venturing, equity or debt financing or other means.
 Although the company has been successful in the past in obtaining financing through the sale of equity securities, there can be no assurance that the company will be able to obtain adequate financing in the future or that the terms of such financing will be favourable.
-Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its projects.
+Failure to obtain such additional financing could result in delay or indefinite postponement of further development of its projects.

 Additional funds raised by the company through the issuance of equity or convertible debt securities will cause the company's current stockholders to experience dilution.
 Such securities may grant rights, preferences or privileges senior to those of the company's common stockholders.

-The company does not have any contractual restrictions on its ability to incur debt and expects to incur significant amounts of indebtedness to finance development of its Mirador Project.
+The company does not have any contractual restrictions on its ability to incur debt and expects to incur significant amounts of indebtedness to finance development of its Mirador Project through the construction phase.
 Any such indebtedness could contain covenants which would restrict the company's operations.